Larry Stock: Career

-At twelve, he was accepted by the school that later became the Juilliard School.
+At twelve, he was accepted by the Institute of Musical Art in New York which later became the Juilliard School.
 After graduating at sixteen he continued his studies at the City College of New York.
-He died in 1984 in New Jersey, at the age of 87.
+He studied piano with a prominent teacher and pianist named Clarence Adler.
+He briefly served in the Navy, but continued his study of music.
+He went on to perform at various nightclubs as it was difficult to find any jobs as a concert artist during the Great Depression.